 Over the years, toilet paper has continuously improved with softer and firmer versions.
-Today, toilet paper is widely produced worldwide and has become an essential modern-day luxury, especially in the western world.
+Today, toilet paper is widely produced worldwide and has become an essential modern-day luxury, especially in the Western world.

 Before the invention of toilet paper, people used many things to wipe themselves after using the toilet.
-Materials like sponge, broken ceramics, hemp, corn cob, leaves, grass, and water were among the many toiler paper alternatives used in different cultures.
+Materials like sponges, broken ceramics, hemp, corn cob, leaves, grass, and water were among the many toiler paper alternatives used in different cultures.

 The Romans used a sponge on a stick.
 This sponge was dipped in vinegar and used to wipe their bottoms.
 The Eskimos used moss or snow.